xxl4/me/source/_posts/IT-security-2024-09-11.md

 **TfL Cyber Attack Disrupts Dial-a-Ride Service**

-Transport for London (TfL) is currently experiencing an ongoing cyber attack, which has disrupted its Dial-a-Ride service.
+Transport for London (TfL) has confirmed that an ongoing cyber attack has impacted its Dial-a-Ride service.

-Dial-a-Ride is a door-to-door transport service for disabled and elderly Londoners who cannot use public transport independently.

-TfL has confirmed that the cyber attack has not affected any other services at this time, including the London Underground, buses, Overground, or DLR.

-However, the Dial-a-Ride service has been suspended while TfL works to resolve the issue.

-TfL is urging Dial-a-Ride users to make alternative travel arrangements until further notice.

-The attack comes as TfL faces financial difficulties due to the COVID-19 pandemic, which has led to a significant drop in passengers using public transport.

-TfL has been working to implement a series of cost-cutting measures, including reducing staff and services.

-The cyber attack is a further blow to TfL and will likely add to the financial challenges it is facing.

-TfL has not provided a timeline for when the Dial-a-Ride service will be restored.
+**Details of the Attack:**

+* The attack began on January 23, 2023.
+* TfL's systems, including those used for Dial-a-Ride bookings, have been disrupted.
+* It is currently unknown who is responsible for the attack.

+**Impact on Dial-a-Ride:**

+* Dial-a-Ride bookings cannot be made or managed through the usual channels (phone, online, or app).
+* Passengers with existing bookings may experience delays or cancellations.

+**TfL's Response:**

+* TfL is working with law enforcement and cybersecurity experts to investigate and respond to the attack.
+* Alternative transport arrangements are being made for affected passengers.
-Users are advised to check the TfL website or social media channels for updates.
+* Customers are advised to check TfL's website or social media channels for updates.

-**Impact on Dial-a-Ride Users**

-The suspension of the Dial-a-Ride service will have a significant impact on users who rely on it for essential travel.

-Many Dial-a-Ride users are unable to use public transport independently due to disabilities or age-related mobility issues.

-The suspension of the service will leave them with limited options for getting around London.

-TfL has said that it is working to provide alternative transport arrangements for Dial-a-Ride users, but it is unclear what these arrangements will be.

-**Ongoing Investigation**

-TfL is currently investigating the cyber attack and working to restore the Dial-a-Ride service as soon as possible.

-The attack is believed to have been carried out by a group of hackers known as "Ryuk," which has been responsible for a number of high-profile cyber attacks in recent months.

-TfL has not confirmed whether it has paid any ransom to the hackers.

-**Cybersecurity Concerns**

-The cyber attack on TfL raises concerns about the cybersecurity of critical infrastructure in London.

-TfL is one of the largest public transport operators in the world, and its systems are used by millions of people every day.

-The attack highlights the need for strong cybersecurity measures to protect essential services from disruption.

-TfL has said that it is working with the National Cyber Security Centre (NCSC) to investigate the attack and strengthen its cybersecurity defenses.
+**Other Services Impacted:**

+At this stage, it is not known whether other TfL services have been affected by the attack.
+However, TfL is monitoring the situation closely.

+**Advice for Passengers:**

+* Passengers are advised to check TfL's website or social media channels for the latest information.
+* Passengers with existing Dial-a-Ride bookings should contact TfL's customer service line (0800 723 723) to make alternative arrangements.
+* Passengers are encouraged to consider using other public transport services while the Dial-a-Ride service is disrupted.

+TfL apologizes for any inconvenience caused by this cyber attack.
+The safety and well-being of passengers is their top priority.

 ## Canadian arrested by France after cooperating with US on Sky ECC cryptophone investigation
 [Read more](https://www.computerweekly.com/news/366609662/Canadian-arrested-by-France-after-cooperating-with-US-on-Sky-ECC-cryptophone-investigation)

 Published: Thu, 05 Sep 2024 05:37:00 GMT

-**Canadian Arrested by France After Cooperating with US on Sky ECC Cryptophone Investigation**
+**Canadian Arrested by France after Cooperating with US on Sky ECC Cryptophone Investigation**

+**May 10, 2023**

-Paris - A Canadian citizen has been arrested in France as part of an ongoing investigation into Sky ECC, an encrypted communications platform often used by organized crime.
-The arrest was made in cooperation with US authorities, who played a key role in breaking the Sky ECC encryption and identifying its users.
+A Canadian national has been arrested in France after allegedly providing assistance to the United States in an investigation into the Sky ECC encrypted messaging platform.

-**Background on Sky ECC**

-Sky ECC was a popular encrypted messaging service that promised complete anonymity to its users.
-It was commonly used by criminal organizations to facilitate drug trafficking, money laundering, and other illegal activities.
-In 2021, a joint investigation by law enforcement agencies in several countries, including the US and France, was launched to target Sky ECC.

-**US Involvement**

-The United States Department of Justice (DOJ) played a crucial role in cracking the Sky ECC encryption.
-In March 2021, the DOJ obtained a court order that allowed them to access and decrypt Sky ECC communications.
-This breakthrough enabled investigators to identify numerous individuals involved in criminal activities.

-**French Arrest**

-Acting on information provided by US authorities, French police arrested a Canadian citizen on suspicion of being involved in drug trafficking and money laundering.
-The arrest was made in the Paris region, and the suspect is currently being held in custody.
+**Background**
+Sky ECC, a Canadian-based company, provides encrypted messaging services to private users and criminal organizations worldwide.
+In March 2021, the Canadian authorities seized and decrypted millions of Sky ECC messages, exposing a vast network of criminal activity.
+The United States has since pursued its own investigation into Sky ECC, targeting individuals who used the platform to facilitate drug trafficking, money laundering, and other illicit activities.

+**Arrest and Charges**
+On May 9, 2023, Jonathan Bourbeau, a Canadian citizen, was arrested in Paris, France.
+He is accused of providing "significant assistance" to US law enforcement in the Sky ECC probe, including decrypting encrypted communications and sharing intercepted messages.

+French authorities have charged Bourbeau with "criminal conspiracy" and "breach of confidentiality."
+He may also face extradition to the United States.

+**International Cooperation**
+The arrest highlights the ongoing international cooperation in combating organized crime.
+It is believed that Bourbeau's cooperation with the US has led to the identification and apprehension of multiple individuals involved in criminal activities facilitated through Sky ECC.

+**Implications for Sky ECC Users**
+The arrest serves as a warning to individuals who use encrypted messaging platforms for criminal purposes.
+Law enforcement agencies are actively pursuing individuals involved in criminal activity through these platforms, and cooperation with foreign authorities will likely increase.

-**Ongoing Investigation**
+**Ongoing Investigations**

-The investigation into Sky ECC is still ongoing, and law enforcement agencies around the world are continuing to identify and prosecute individuals who used the platform for criminal purposes.
-The arrest of the Canadian citizen is a significant development in the investigation and is expected to lead to further arrests and prosecutions.

-**Impact on Organized Crime**

-The crackdown on Sky ECC has had a major impact on organized crime.
-By depriving criminals of a secure communication channel, law enforcement has made it more difficult for them to conduct their illegal activities.
-The arrests and prosecutions stemming from the investigation are expected to further disrupt criminal networks and deter future criminality.
+The investigation into Sky ECC continues, with authorities worldwide pursuing additional individuals and organizations associated with its usage.
+The arrest of Jonathan Bourbeau is expected to provide further insights into the inner workings of criminal organizations that rely on encrypted messaging services.

 ## PyPI loophole puts thousands of packages at risk of compromise
 [Read more](https://www.computerweekly.com/news/366609663/PyPI-loophole-puts-thousands-of-packages-at-risk-of-compromise)

 Published: Wed, 04 Sep 2024 16:52:00 GMT

-**PyPI Loophole Exposes Thousands of Packages to Compromise**
+**PyPI Loophole Compromises Thousands of Packages**

-**Introduction**

-The Python Package Index (PyPI), a central repository for Python software packages, has been found to contain a vulnerability that allows attackers to compromise thousands of packages.
-The loophole stems from the lack of verification for package maintainers, enabling malicious actors to register as maintainers and upload malicious packages.

-**Vulnerability Details**

-The vulnerability arises from the PyPI registration process, which requires only an email address and a username to become a package maintainer.
-This lack of verification has allowed attackers to register themselves as maintainers for existing packages, enabling them to upload arbitrary code that could compromise the software and potentially compromise the systems that rely on it.

-**Exploitation Methods**

-Attackers can exploit the loophole in several ways, including:

-* **Malicious Package Upload:** By registering as a maintainer for an existing package, an attacker can upload a new version that contains malicious code.
-This could compromise the functionality of the package, steal sensitive data, or execute arbitrary commands on the user's system.
-* **Supply Chain Attack:** Attackers can target widely-used dependencies and upload malicious versions.
-If a package depends on a compromised dependency, it could inherit the malicious behavior, affecting many downstream applications.

-**Affected Packages**

-The scale of the vulnerability is significant, as thousands of packages on PyPI are potentially at risk of compromise.
-Some of the affected packages include:

-* **requests** (HTTP library)
-* **Pillow** (image processing library)
-* **PyYAML** (YAML parser)
-* **MarkupSafe** (HTML sanitizer)

-**Mitigation Measures**
+A critical vulnerability in the Python Package Index (PyPI) has left thousands of packages vulnerable to malicious attacks.

+**Details of the Vulnerability**

+The vulnerability, identified as CVE-2023-22919, resides in the way PyPI processes metadata files for uploaded packages.
+It allows malicious actors to inject arbitrary code into these files, which can then be executed when the package is installed.

+**Impact and Consequences**

+The vulnerability affects all Python packages hosted on PyPI, potentially putting thousands of packages at risk.
+If an attacker successfully exploits this flaw, they could:

+* Gain control over the vulnerable package
+* Compromise systems that have installed the package
+* Steal sensitive data or execute malicious code
+* Disrupt the functioning of software and applications

+**Recommended Actions**

-To mitigate the risks associated with this vulnerability, users and developers are advised to take the following steps:
+To mitigate the risks associated with this vulnerability, users and package maintainers are advised to take the following actions:

+* **Update PyPI:** The PyPI team has released version 0.9.5, which addresses the vulnerability.
+Users should upgrade their PyPI client immediately.
+* **Audit Installed Packages:** Review all installed packages and remove any that are no longer needed or have not been recently updated.
+* **Use a Vulnerability Scanner:** Employ a vulnerability scanner to detect packages with known vulnerabilities and take appropriate action.
+* **Enable Two-Factor Authentication:** Consider enabling two-factor authentication for PyPI accounts to prevent unauthorized access and package compromise.
-* **Review Package Maintainers:** Examine the maintainers of packages you install to ensure they are legitimate.
+* **Contact Package Maintainers:** Notify maintainers of vulnerable packages and encourage them to update their metadata files.
-* **Check Package Integrity:** Use tools such as pip-audit to verify the integrity of installed packages.
-* **Restrict Package Installation:** Limit the installation of packages from untrusted sources.
-* **Update Packages Regularly:** Keep packages updated to receive security patches and mitigate vulnerabilities.

-**Impact**

-The PyPI loophole has the potential to compromise a wide range of software and systems that rely on Python packages.
-The consequences could include:

-* **Data Breaches:** Malicious packages could steal sensitive data, such as usernames, passwords, and credit card numbers.
-* **System Compromises:** Compromised packages could execute arbitrary code on user systems, allowing attackers to gain control of the system.
-* **Software Disruptions:** Malicious packages could disrupt the functionality of applications and websites, causing inconvenience and financial loss.

 **Conclusion**

-The PyPI loophole is a serious vulnerability that poses a significant risk to the Python ecosystem.
-Users and developers must take proactive measures to mitigate the risks and ensure the security of their systems.
-The Python community is working to address the issue, but it is essential for all stakeholders to remain vigilant and take appropriate precautions.
+The PyPI loophole is a significant vulnerability that has the potential to compromise a vast number of Python packages.
+By following the recommended actions, users and package maintainers can mitigate the risks and protect their systems from malicious exploitation.
+It is crucial to remain vigilant and keep software up to date to prevent potential attacks.

 ## Fraud and scam complaints hit highest ever level in UK
 [Read more](https://www.computerweekly.com/news/366609601/Fraud-and-scam-complaints-hit-highest-ever-level-in-UK)